-Methods: We searched for cases across the 27 local government areas (LGAs) in the state using the adopted standard case definition for Mpox as person with acute illness with fever >38.3 °C, intense headache, lymphadenopathy, back pain, and rashes progressing all over the body including soles of feet
+Methods: We searched for cases across the 27 local government areas (LGAs) in the state using the adopted standard case definition for Mpox as person with acute illness with fever >38.3 °C, intense headache,

 We collected sociodemographic and clinical data and generated a line list.
 We collected swabs and blood samples for laboratory confirmation using reverse transcription polymerase chain reaction (RT-PCR).
 We calculated rates and proportions.